Mathematics and Statistics

 BTEC Level 3 National Extended Diploma / OCR Cambridge Technical Extended Diploma – D*D*D – D*DD and A level requirements as above.

-IB Diploma score – 38 with 776 or 766 in higher level subjects, including Mathematics (maths analysis & approaches).
+IB Diploma score – 38 with 776 including a 7 in Mathematics (Analysis & Approaches) or 766 in higher level subjects, including a 7 in Mathematics (Analysis & Approaches)

 In addition to satisfying the University’s general entry requirements, please note that:

 (*) The University uses a national Admission Test in Mathematics (TMUA), in conjunction with the Cambridge Assessment Admissions Testing (CAAT).
 Test results will be sent by the CAAT directly to students at the end of November, and all information concerning the Test (including whether it was taken at all) will be provided to us by the applicants on an entirely voluntarily basis: suitable performance will entitle the applicant to the reduced A*AA offer.
 Taking part in the TMUA can therefore only increase the chances of receiving an offer.
 More information can be found on the Mathematics Department website, on the CAAT website and in most schools nationwide.
 (Schools that currently administer STEP and MAT will be automatically registered).